programminghistorian/jekyll/en/lessons/gravity-model.md

 $$μ_{ij} = exp(β_{0} + (β_{1}ln(P_{i}) + (β_{2}ln(d_{ij}) + (β_{3}Wh_{i}) + (β_{4}Wa_{i}) + (β_{5})WaT_{i}))$$

-$$μ_{ij}$$ stands for the population interaction between origin $$i$$ and destination $$j$$ - in this case, the number of vagrants moving to London from that area.
+$μ_{ij}$ stands for the population interaction between origin $i$ and destination $j$ - in this case, the number of vagrants moving to London from that area.
 The remaining symbols represent each of the five variables used in the example case study, and will be explained more fully below.

 # The Three Steps of Gravity Modelling